-The annual Lombardi Voices, a publication of writings from patients, caregivers, staff and community members was published in November 2017.
-This year was the 14th volume.
+The annual Lombardi Voices, a publication of writings from patients, caregivers, staff, and community members

 Patients, caregivers, staff and students are welcome and encouraged to write for Lombardi Voices, the Arts and Humanities Expressive Writing Program’s annual publication.
 Lombardi Voices has become an extremely anticipated publication.
 Those who have submitted get very excited about seeing their name in print and sharing their contributions with the community.
 Those in the Lombardi waiting area love to read the submissions when waiting for their appointment.

-A poem in the most recent issue of Lombardi Voices, written by Marge Allen, from the perspective of her dog, Buddy:
+Oh, no not Again!, a poem in a recent issue of Lombardi Voices, written by Marge Allen, from the perspective of her dog, Buddy.

 Oh, no not Again!